pooleja/AlienSearchE16/README.md

 ## Overview
 AlienSearchE16 is a bitcoin payable web app designed for the 21 Marketplace to allow clients to pay for the server to run SETI@home.
-If we do find aliens one day, I think they would be intrigued with bitcoin.
+If we do find aliens one day, we think they would be intrigued with bitcoin.

 ## Installation
 To install, run: